flox/flox/pkgdb/docs/registry.md

 The `from` fields in each `input` are _flake references_ like those seen in `flake.nix` files, being either a URL string or an attribute set representation.
-These _flake references_ may be locked or unlocked but **locking is strongly recommended** for most use cases.
+These _flake references_ may be locked or unlocked, but **locking is strongly recommended** for most use cases.

 The `priority` list should contain ONLY keys from `inputs`, and is used to